chmduquesne/resume.chmd.fr/resume.md

     America.

 Sports
-:   Ski, Paragliding, Hiking.
+:   Ski, Paragliding, Bouldering.
 I also played rugby union for 7 years.

 Activities
 :   I was the president of the [Grand